[For absolute beginners] What is suspicious access?

 wp-login.php and xmlrpc.php (suspicious)

-Purpose: Unauthorized login (brute force attack)
+Purpose: Unauthorized login (brute-force attack)

 /?author=1 (Suspicious)

-wp-config.php.bak (Suspicious)
+wp-config.php.bak (suspicious)

-Purpose: Stealing confidential information
+Purpose: Theft of confidential information

 The above is just one example, but access to such obviously suspicious paths is quite common.